zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-extensions-methods.md

 Chaining methods are a way to write code that flows.
 Over time, they become easier to write, read, and maintain.

-We offer 3 types of chaining methods:
+We offer 4 types of chaining methods:

-- [AlsoBulk[Action]](#): Performs additional bulk actions at the last hierarchy level without changing the hierarchy level.
+- **AlsoBulk[Action]:** Performs additional bulk actions at the last hierarchy level without changing the hierarchy level.
-- [ThenBulk[Action]](#): Performs additional bulk actions at the last hierarchy level and moves deeper into the hierarchy level.
+- **ThenBulk[Action]):** Performs additional bulk actions at the last hierarchy level and moves deeper into the hierarchy level.
+- **ThenForEach:** Perform an action for each entity, such as [propagating the identity value](identity-key-propagation).
-- [Include](#): Performs included bulk actions at the last hierarchy level without changing the hierarchy level.
+- **Include:** Performs included bulk actions at the last hierarchy level without changing the hierarchy level.

 **Uhhh What?** Yeah, I guess those descriptions are hard to understand at first glance, but rest assured, you will easily understand and know how to use them once you finish this getting started section.